 It was observed that the major physical conditions that are likely to influence the evolution of weather conditions over Uganda and the rest of the region for the forecast period of September to December 2017 will include:

-Based on the above considerations as well as details of the climatology of Uganda and scientific tools for climate analysis, Uganda National Meteorological Authority (UNMA) in the Ministry of Water and Environment, has come up with the detailed forecast issued on 17th day of February 2017 for March, April and May (MAM) 2017 period: March to May 2017 Seasonal Rainfall Forecast.
+Based on the above considerations as well as details of the climatology of Uganda and scientific tools for climate analysis, Uganda National Meteorological Authority (UNMA) has downscaled the regional forecast and come up with the following detailed forecast:

-Based on the current La Niña conditions as well as details of the climatology and scientific tools for climate analysis, Uganda National Meteorological Authority (UNMA) in the Ministry of Water and Environment, has come up with the detailed forecast as illustrated in the figure below:
+Based on the above considerations as well as details of the climatology of Uganda and scientific tools for climate analysis, Uganda National Meteorological Authority (UNMA) under Ministry of Water and Environment has downscaled the regional forecast and come up with the following detailed forecast:-

-UNMA therefore predicts that for the season June to August (JJA) 2016, overall there is an increased likelihood of near normal tending to above normal rainfall over the northern and some parts of eastern region, while the rest of the country is expected to experience below normal rainfall punctuated with occasional light rainfall.
+Overall, there is an increased likelihood of near normal tending to above normal rainfall over the northern and some parts of eastern region, while the rest of the country is expected to experience below normal rainfall punctuated with occasional light rainfall conditions.

 The seasonal forecast issued for June to August 2017 across regions of Uganda is detailed in June to August 2017 Seasonal Rainfall Update.